 Note: If you’re looking for ideas on how to send money out of China, check out our Guide to Sending Money from China.

 The good news is that China is full of banks at almost every street corner.
 That means ATM’s, quick cash and convenience.

 The bad news is that it comes at a price.
 Whether that’s time standing in line, time waiting for a wire transfer, or bank fees, you’re going to have to pay somehow.

-So based on my years of experience, here’s a quick rundown of the 5 Cheapest Ways to get money to China.
+So based on my years of experience, here’s a quick rundown of the 5 Cheapest Ways to get money into China.

 Walk the Money Across the China Border